Maiden23/Credit-Score-Predictor/README.md

 📌 Key Insight

-I transformed an unlabeled credit risk dataset into a supervised classification problem using KMeans, unlocking the ability to train powerful models like XGBoost and Random Forest.
+Transformed an unlabeled credit risk dataset into a supervised classification problem using KMeans, unlocking the ability to train powerful models like XGBoost and Random Forest.

 🙏 Acknowledgments
 Dataset: German Credit Data - Kaggle